subspace/subspace-page/README.md

 1. They are more secure, using public key cryptography, encryption, and digital signatures.
 2. They are more reliable, since data is highly replicated and self-healing.
-3. Users can fully own their data by covering the hosting costs.
+3. Users can fully own their data sincey they can cover the hosting costs.
 4. Users can pay you in credits they earn from devices they already own.
-5. You dont have to worry about managing infrastructere, subspace manages that.
+5. You don't have to manage infrastrucure, just focus on making a great gapp.

 To learn more about the how the subspace protocols works you can review the [architecture guide]() or read our [white paper]().